datacite/tasks/product_specifications/B4tchG56_5/readme.md

 ### CRITICAL

 - [ ] As a repository admin, I would like to be able to migrate URLs of my DOIs from fabrica in BULK, so I don't have to rely on developers to perform this task.
+- [ ] As a repository admin, I would like that the CSV upload were able to check the URLs values, so that I don't submit a CSV with wrong Urls

 ### NICE TO HAVE

 - [ ] As a repository admin, I would like to be able to request URLs migration that include subdomians, domains, paths, document, parameters and http protocols.
+- [ ] As a repository admin, I would like to be able to obtain a CSV file with the DOIs and their URLs, so that can ease my work when updating URLS

 ### Detailed User Stories